multiformats/multistream-select/multicodec/README.md

 ## How it works - Protocol Description

-A `multistream` stream MUST begin with a simple header, followed by an arbitrary stream of data for the specified protocol:
+A `multicodec` stream MUST begin with a simple header, followed by an arbitrary stream of data for the specified protocol:

 ```
 <header>